ansible/ansible/docs/docsite/rst/network/user_guide/platform_eric_eccli.rst

 ERIC_ECCLI Platform Options
 ***************************************

-ERIC_ECCLI supports Enable Mode (Privilege Escalation).
-This page offers details on how to use Enable Mode on ERIC_ECCLI in Ansible.
+Extreme ERIC_ECCLI Ansible modules only supports CLI connections today.
+This page offers details on how to use ``network_cli`` on ERIC_ECCLI in Ansible.

 .. contents:: Topics